 - Coordinate and direct procurement and investment activities

 - Develop internal control policies, guidelines, and procedures for activities such as budget administration, cash and credit management, and accounting

-- Advise management on short-term and long-term financial objectives, policies, and actions
+- Advise management on short-term and long-term financial objectives, policies, program expansion implications and actions

-- Analyze the financial details of past, present, and expected operations to identify development opportunities and areas where improvement is needed
+- Analyze the financial details of past, present, and expected operations to identify development opportunities, areas where improvement is needed, and challenges to solve

-- Delegate authority for the receipt, disbursement, banking, protection, and custody of funds, securities, and financial instruments; prepare/negotiate approved borrowing arrangements and interface with banks
+- Delegate authority for the receipt, disbursement, banking, protection, and custody of funds, securities, and financial instruments; repair/negotiate approved borrowing arrangements and interface with banks

 - Evaluate needs for procurement of funds and investment of surpluses, and make appropriate recommendations

-- Lead staff training and development in budgeting and financial management areas for fiscal staff and program managers (work with Director of Training)
+- Suggest and assure implementation of training and development in budgeting and financial management areas for fiscal staff and program managers (work with Director of Training)

 - Maintain current knowledge of organizational policies and procedures, federal and state policies and directives, and current accounting standards